The Best Pegboard Systems To Organize Your Garage

 Before you install pegboard in your garage, there are a few things to consider:

-• Choose the right place to hang the pegboard.
-Typically this is where you can reach your tools quickly.
+- Choose the right place to hang the pegboard.
+Typically, this is where you can reach your tools quickly.
 Plan how you’ll live with your pegboard before installing it so it’s in the correct location.

-Let us now look at each of these steps in detail:
+Lets look at each of these steps in detail:

 Pro Tip: Your best bet is to use ¾ inch screws with washers.